ait-energy/iesopt/docs/pages/dev/updating.md

 > juliaup is the recommended way to install Julia.
 It automatically installs the latest stable julia binary and helps
 > keep it up to date.
 It also supports installing and using different versions of Julia simultaneously.

-This most importantly means that if you have `juliaup` installed, IESopt can re-use this across different projects that you work on, heavily reducing the setup time since there's no need to download a full Julia for each project and a lot of precompilation stuff can be shared.
+This most importantly means that if you have `juliaup` installed, IESopt can reuse this across different projects that you work on, heavily reducing the setup time since there's no need to download a full Julia for each project and a lot of precompilation stuff can be shared.